CScharer/full-stack-qa/docs/work/20251229_GITHUB_PAGES_INVESTIGATION.md

 7. ✅ Allure3 CLI now active in production

 **Important**: Allure3 does NOT replace the Allure2 Java libraries (`io.qameta.allure:allure-testng`, `io.qameta.allure:allure-java-commons`).
 These Maven dependencies will continue to use Allure2 versions.
 Allure3 is only for the CLI report generation tool.

+---

+## Cypress Results Missing Fix

+**Date**: 2025-12-30
+**Status**: ✅ **FIXED** - Branch: `fix-cypress-results-missing`
+**Issue**: Cypress test results were not appearing in combined Allure reports

+### Problem

+Cypress results were being downloaded to `all-test-results/cypress-results` but the conversion script was looking for environment-specific subdirectories like `results-$env/cypress-results-$env`.
+When artifacts are merged with `merge-multiple: true`, they preserve their artifact name as a subdirectory (e.g., `cypress-results/cypress-results-dev/...`).

+### Fix Applied

+**File**: `scripts/ci/prepare-combined-allure-results.sh`

+1. **Environment-Specific Directory Check**: Updated to check for environment-specific subdirectories within merged Cypress artifacts (`cypress-results/cypress-results-$env/...`)
+2. **Per-Environment Processing**: Processes each active environment separately to ensure all Cypress results are converted
+3. **Fallback Logic**: Falls back to merged root directory if environment-specific subdirectories aren't found

+**Changes**:
+- Lines 99-133: Enhanced Cypress conversion logic to handle merged artifacts with environment-specific subdirectories
+- Checks for `$SOURCE_DIR/cypress-results/cypress-results-$env` pattern
+- Processes each environment separately to ensure complete coverage

+### Expected Result

+After this fix:
+- ✅ Cypress test results will appear in combined Allure reports
+- ✅ All environments (dev/test/prod) will have Cypress results included
+- ✅ Cypress tests will show in Suites tab and Behaviors tab

+---

+## Playwright Retry Deduplication Fix

+**Date**: 2025-12-30
+**Status**: ✅ **FIXED** - Branch: `fix-cypress-results-missing`
+**Issue**: Tests that passed on first attempt were showing as retried, and retry attempts were creating duplicate test entries

+### Problem

+When Playwright retries tests, it creates multiple entries in the JUnit XML output.
+The conversion script was processing all entries, creating duplicate test results in Allure reports.
+Additionally, tests that passed on the first attempt were incorrectly showing retry information.

+### Fix Applied

+**File**: `scripts/ci/convert-playwright-to-allure.sh`

+1. **Retry Tracking**: Tracks all attempts for each test by `fullName` to identify retries
+2. **Smart Deduplication**:
+   - **Tests that passed on first attempt**: Removes duplicate entries, keeps only the first passed result
+   - **Tests that failed and were retried**: Keeps the final result, marks as flaky if status changed (failed → passed)
+3. **Retry Information**: Includes retry details in test description for tests that actually needed retries

+**Changes**:
+- Lines 85-125: Added retry tracking logic to collect all attempts per test
+- Lines 127-145: Smart deduplication that handles passed vs. failed retries differently
+- Lines 195-201: Adds retry information to test description for failed-then-retried tests

+### Expected Result

+After this fix:
+- ✅ Tests that passed on first attempt will show only once (no duplicate retry entries)
+- ✅ Tests that failed and were retried will show final result with retry information
+- ✅ Flaky tests (failed → passed on retry) will be marked as flaky
+- ✅ Retry information preserved for analysis of actually retried tests

+### Retry Behavior

+- **Passed on first attempt**: Single entry, no retry information
+- **Failed then passed on retry**: Final passed result, marked as flaky, includes retry count
+- **Failed after all retries**: Final failed result, includes retry count